code-423n4/2023-02-kuma-findings/data/bin2chen-Q.md

     }
 ```

-But epochLength < _epochLength is also possible for the previousEpochTimestamp to be shifted back, because the time is calculated by taking the modulus.
+But epochLength < _epochLength is also possible for the previousEpochTimestamp to be shifted back, because the time is calculated by ```block.timestamp % epochLength```
 So it is recommended to remove the epochLength > _epochLength limit:

 ```solidity